 ACKs suggests using hex graph paper, with two sheets to represent two different scales.
 One represents 6 mile hexes for the players current area, while the other is 24 mile hexes for the campaign setting.
 This will give you an area roughly the size of the Mediterranean region, which is enough area to have a lifetime of adventures.
 They don’t offer too much in the way of advice about land features, but there are plenty of resources for that.
 What they do provide is more valuable than that, however: demographics.

 ACKs provides various realms, from Baronies to Empires, complete with population and sizes.
-It’ll also let you know how many Baronies are in a March and how many Marches are in a County.
+It will also let you know how many Baronies are in a March and how many Marches are in a County.
 A lot of this information is useful for things covered earlier in the book, such as ruling a province.
-Know what sort of province it is that you rule will let you know how much area it covers, as well as its population.
+Knowing what sort of province it is that you rule will let you know how much area it covers, as well as its population.

-It’s really a great how to guide to creating a sandbox for the players to run around in.
+It’s definitely a great how-to guide to creating a sandbox for the players to run around in.
 On top of that, the book contains everything you need for them to utilize that sandbox and let the characters become more than just adventurers.
 It goes by a philosophy that, the farther you stray from home, the more dangerous the world becomes.
-It’s a built in control that keeps the players close by the areas you have fleshed out the most and lets the, gradually stray further and further.
-That way you have time to nail down the details of farther away lands.
+It’s a built in control that keeps the players close by the areas you have fleshed out the most and lets them gradually stray further and further.
+That way you have time to nail down the details of far away lands.

 This book really hits a beautiful sweet spot between war game and RPG.
 In the type of sandbox that ACKs imagines, this is near indispensable as the characters gain levels.
 Eventually, they’ll have to defend their kingdom… or raise an army to take another.